-I put together this Israel National Trail guide to help any foreigner intending to hike the trail…either in full or in segments.
+I put together this hiking the Israel National Trail guide to help any foreigner intending to walk the trail…either in full or in segments.
 You might also want to read my review of the Israel National Trail to decide if this trek is the right one for you.

 All my advice in this guide is based on my own experience of hiking the trail.

 I’d also recomend checking out my Long distance walking tips

 How do you know how far to walk each day?

 I can fully recommend buying the Red Book for the Israel National Trail.
 It has all the information you need, in English, to plan out your trek, as well as maps for each section.
 The guide breaks the trail down into sections (ranging from 14-30km a day) based on difficulty, sleeping options and water availability.

 I followed the sections in the book almost exactly, with a few exceptions.
 The book also suggests rest days, usually in places of interest or cities.
 I took more than the recommended and also in different locations as I had offers to stay with friends and family.
 I completed the entire hike (including rest days) in 51 days.
 Also, I would recommend giving yourself a bit more time as I would have liked to of halved some of the sections early on, when I was not at my fittest.
 Plus I didn’t get much spare time to see the places I passed.